tornikeo/isc25_llm/README.md

 ## Competition Tasks
 ### 1. Speed Benchmark
-- **Objective**: Achieve as high number of tokens per second as possible
+- **Objective**: Achieve as high number of train sample per second as possible
 - **Dataset**: CosmosQA will be given for practicing at home.
 A new train dataset will be given at the competition.
 - **Measurement**: `train_samples_per_second`
 - Teams have the freedom to fine-tune on the given dataset with any split.